ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 ### Warning about the Kubernetes graceful shutdown feature

 This feature is still considered beta, so it could give you surprises.
-I'll give you an example from in my experience with the older K3s release `v1.22.3+k3s1` of K3s.
+I'll give you an example from my experience with the older K3s release `v1.22.3+k3s1` of K3s.
 After a graceful reboot, the pods appeared as `Terminated` although they were actually running.
 This is something you can detect with `kubectl` when checking the pods like in the output below:

 ~~~sh
 $ kubectl get pods -n kube-system